schlotg/node-aws-deploy/README.md

     sudo ssh-keygen -t rsa -C "your_email@mail.com"
     press <enter> for the rest of the questions

-Ensure you have the latest node-aws-deploy and Amazon updates:
+Ensure you have the latest node-aws-deploy and AWS updates:

         sudo yum update
         cd ~/node-aws-deploy